Neuroscience and Behavior

 NB347 Seminar in Neuroscience 4

-STAT 227, STAT 229: if a student places out of STAT 118
+If a student places out of STAT 118, STAT 239 is required.

-PHIL 237: PHIL prerequisite waived for Neuroscience and Behavior majors
+PHIL 237: PHIL prerequisite waived for Neuroscience and Behavior majors.

-5 Courses for the Neurobiology track:
+5 Courses for the Neurobiology track

 CHEM112 Principles of Organic Chemistry 4